MADE4HOME/made4home/README.md

 ## Intro

-This repository is create to give an easy to use framework for controlling MADE4HOME module.
+This repository is created to provide an easy to use framework for controlling MADE4HOME module.
 The library is written in C/C++ in Arduino manner.

 ## Dependencies

-The framework depend on different hardware submodules that is part of MADE4HOME product.
+The framework depends on different hardware submodules that are part of the MADE4HOME product.

-We will provide a links to libraries that we chose.
-The reasons to chose this libraries are because it is from the same provider and are with the same code quality.
+We will provide links to libraries that we choose.
+The reasons to choose these libraries are because they are from the same provider and are with the same code quality.

  - [Relay Outputs and Opto Inputs (MCP23008)](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library)
  - [LEDs](https://github.com/adafruit/Adafruit_NeoPixel)